itzzmeakhi/Shoppie/DeveloperNotes.md

 While creating new user, for userLocation, display name and display picture are filled with dummy data.
 So user can edit them and change whenever he needs it!

+# Added SideNav and Edit user Details

+### Commit - 4

+Added user service to retrive user details and display it in the Side Nav Component